 A species that's very similar in appearance is its close relative, the Spiny catfish Agamyxis albomaculatus.
 In fact these two are so similar in looks that to distinguish them, you need to know where they are collected.
 The Spotted Raphael is from the Amazon Basin in Bolivia, Brazil, Colombia and Peru, while the Spiny Catfish has a very restricted occurrence, known only from the Río Orinoco drainage in Venezuela.

-- Lifespan: 10 years - They have an average lifespan of 10 years.
+Lifespan: 10 years - They have an average lifespan of 10 years, however in captivity they have been known to live as much as 15 to 20 years.

 The Spotted Raphael Catfish is fairly hardy, making it a great choice for a beginning fish keeper.
 They are fairly small and and not very picky about what they eat.
 These are bottom scavengers that do a great job cleaning the tank.